Gora (film)

 Gora is a Bengali drama film directed Naresh Mitra based on the 1909 novel of the same name by Rabindranath Tagore.
 This film was released on 30 July 1938.
 Music composer of the film was Kazi Nazrul Islam.

 Plot

-Gora and Mahim were two sons of Krishna Dayal.
-Binay, Gora's childhood friend was introduced him to a Brahma family.
-Gora is very conscious about his Hinduism and he like to represent himself as an orthodox Hindu.
-His Hinduism makes conflict with Brahma religion.
+Gora and Mahim were sons of Krishna Dayal.
+Binay, Gora's childhood friend introduced him to a Brahma family.
+Gora is very conscious about his Hinduism and he likes to represent himself as an orthodox Hindu.
+His Hinduism makes conflict with the Brahma religion.